ArisAlt/NewsAgg/README.md

 ```

 The package lives in the `newsagg/` directory and is currently at
-version `0.5.0`.
+version `0.6.0`.
 Running with `--version` will also print the paths to the main
-aggregator file and the blog template used by the web server.
+aggregator file and the blog template used by the web server as well as
+their individual versions.
 The core
 scraping logic resides in `newsagg/aggregator.py`.

 ## Web Application